siemonster/paloalto/README.md

 ```
 The logstash filter 25-paloalto-filter.conf can be downloaded from this repository.

-Logstash outputs can be configured as follows, the template is available [here](https://raw.githubusercontent.com/siemonster/paloalto/master/pan-template.json)
+Logstash outputs can be configured as follows.

 ```
 output {